DanCardin/dataclass-settings/docs/source/loaders.md

 [dataclass_settings.Loader](dataclass_settings.loaders.Loader) protocol. i.e. a
 type with a method `load(context: Context)`.

-Currently the library ships with two loaders:
+The library ships with a few loaders:

 - `Env`: Loads environment variables
 - `Secrets`: Loads file contents (defaults to `/run/secrets/...`, which ensures compatibility with Docker Secrets)
+- `Toml`: Loads values from a toml file

 Additional 1st party loaders will be accepted, but any loader which requires additional dependencies (for example, `AWS Secrets Manager` would imply `boto3`)